-Yosemite National Park receives 4 million visitors every year yet this course will take place in treasured areas away from the crowds so you can discover the lifelong benefit and perspective that only wilderness travel can offer.
+Yosemite National Park receives 4 million visitors every year yet this course will take place in treasured areas away from the crowds so you can discover the lifelong benefits and perspective that only wilderness travel can offer.

 Are you ready to take a journey that will change your life?
-You won’t look at day-to-day drama the same way after you’ve conquered a high mountain ridge, made a boat obey your command in windswept waves or slept under the stars watching bats swoop overhead.
+You won’t look at day-to-day drama the same way after you’ve conquered a high mountain ridge, heard the echoes at the edge of a vast canyon, or slept under the stars watching bats swoop overhead.
 Joining an Outward Bound expedition changes you.
 Your crew, your Instructor, your route and your adventures will have a profound and lasting impact on you as you rise to meet exhilarating natural challenges in some of the country’s wildest places.

 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

-Instructors also facilitate activities and lessons focused on teamwork, communication and self-discovery.
-Each young person is capable of more than they know, and this course helps students realize their own potential and return to their day-to-day lives with increased confidence, work ethic and self-awareness.
+Instructors also facilitate activities and lessons focused on teamwork, communication, and self-discovery.
+Each young person is capable of more than they know, and this course will help students realize their own potential and return to their day to day lives with increased confidence, work ethic and self-awareness.